enfold/collective.notifications/README.rst

 In Site Setup -> Add-ons, activate Notifications.
 Once it is installed you will see "Notifications" under Add-on Configuration.
 This is where you can see and manage site notifications.
+There is also a link here to a form that allows admins to send notifications.

 Sending Notifications